Historical Accountability Student Research Externship

 - Proposed period of research (Winter Intersession or an off-term)

 - Writing sample (up to 20 pages in length)

 - One letter of support from a faculty member

 Submit your application portfolio to HASRP@dartmouth.edu.
 Your letter of support should be sent separately to the same address by your recommender.

 The selection committee will not consider your application until it has received your recommender’s letter.
 We will notify you once we receive the letter, but you are responsible for ensuring its delivery.

 This position is intended for students to participate in during Winter Intersession or part of an off-term.
-While applications for other research periods are welcome at any time, there is a strict deadline to be considered for Winter Intersession 2022:
+While applications for other research periods are welcome at any time, there is a strict deadline to be considered for Spring 2023:

 As this research relies on the services of other repositories to external researchers, certain externship destinations may be unavailable as COVID-19 policies evolve at different institutions.
 Students are responsible for navigating the policies of their peer institution of choice.